British Rail Class 37: Direct Rail Services

 In July 2016, 37424 was renumbered 37558 and named Avro Vulcan XH558.

-DRS Class 37s were hired to power passenger services on the Wherry lines (Norwich to Great Yarmouth/Lowestoft) for Greater Anglia between June 2015 and September 2019, due to a shortage of diesel multiple units, as a result of two serious accidents.
-Until December 2018 they also hauled passenger services on the Cumbrian Coast line on behalf of Northern Rail (until 2016) and then its successor, Northern.
+DRS Class 37s were hired to power passenger services on the Wherry lines (Norwich to Great Yarmouth/Lowestoft) for Abellio Greater Anglia between June 2015 and September 2019, due to a shortage of diesel multiple units, as a result of two serious accidents.
+Until December 2018 they also hauled passenger services on the Cumbrian Coast Line on behalf of Northern Rail (until 2016) and then its successor, Arriva Rail North.